 And here we are.

-I’ve tried to copycat a few restaurant dishes here and there but I can confidently say this recipe for Chinese spare ribs is by far the best replication I’ve managed to date.
+But, I can confidently say this recipe for Chinese spare ribs is by far my favorite and maybe even the best replication I’ve managed to date.

-First, you start with your pork.
-You can use either boneless pork spare ribs if you can find them or, boneless pork loin like I did here (which also keeps the fat content quite a bit lower).
+You can use either boneless pork spare ribs if you can find them (boneless pork country ribs are likely easier to locate) or, boneless pork loin like I did here.

 - soy sauce